UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 When conventional solutions failed, creativity became our best tool:
 - Used 3D printing to rapidly prototype custom mounts and holders
 - Repurposed everyday items for temporary fixes during testing
+- Constantly searching for documents for trouble shooting
 - Collaborated with other teams when our hardware was unreliable
 - Found innovative ways to integrate multiple sensors without interference
-- Developed workarounds for component limitations (like our dual power button solution)
+- Developed workarounds for component limitations

 **Communication is Everything**
 Working as a team with diverse backgrounds taught us that clear communication prevents most problems.
 Regular check-ins, shared documentation, and explaining technical concepts across different expertise levels became crucial for success.